Skip to main content

 • Retrievability Period: In the last few days (or weeks, for very large exams) before your exam, all cards will be shown one last time, regardless of whether they’d otherwise be due.
 This ensures that your knowledge is top-of-mind by the exam date.

 • Maintenance Period: Sometimes you learn material early in a semester, but won’t really need to know it until much later.
-If you wish, you can have RemNote show you such low-value material less often until you get closer to the exam; you’ll forget and need to be reminded of more of that material, but we’ll give you extra repetitions shortly before the exam to make sure you have relearned it, and you’ll spend much less time practicing it in total.
+If you wish, you can have RemNote show you such low-value material less often until you get closer to the exam; you’ll forget and need to be reminded of more of that material, but we’ll give you extra repetitions shortly before the exam to make sure you have relearned it, and you’ll spend less time practicing it in total.

 For an account of the exact problems with a standard spaced-repetition schedule the exam scheduler seeks to solve and how it does so, read Understanding the Exam Scheduler.